 Recommended tour: Dresden Advent tour.
 A city tour with stops at three Christmas markets in Dresden plus you get to try the famous Dresden stollen.

-Where to stay: Vienna House QF, located in the absolute heart of the Altstadt next to the Frauenkirche.
+Where to stay: Townhouse Dresden, located in the absolute heart of the Altstadt next to the Frauenkirche.

 Winter events: Dresden has a huge line up of winter events including concerts, dancing and free events for all ages.